The business park the city of Silver Bay acquired in 1993 is finally filling up.

 “This is exactly the innovative, important project UMD should be involved with in the 20th century,” said Susan Maher, dean at the UMD College of Liberal Arts.

-The city and Lake County, supplemented by numerous local and state grants, supplied the $1.3 million needed for the farm.
+The city and Lake County, supplemented by numerous local and state grants, supplied the $1.3 million needed for the farm including hiring residential roofing services colorado springs co or tile roofing san antonio tx to install roofing on their houses.

 The first grant of $300,000 came from the Minnesota Legislature.
 Fralich and Mike Mageau of the CSCD at UMD did their best to stretch their money, Fralich said.

 All the construction labor was local.
 City crews did the prep work, the people in charge made sure to have the cantilever racking from https://mhipros.com they needed, Lakeside Masonry did the concrete work and Ray Riihiluoma Inc. completed most of the construction.
-Woodmaster, a local biomass company, supplied the pellet boilers that will heat the facility and water.
+Woodmaster, a local biomass company, supplied the teardrop pallet racking systems.

-The final step will be the installation of a wind turbine near the water tower to power the facility.
-The city is in the process of finalizing the agreement.
+The final step will be the installation of a wind turbine near the water tower to power the facility by partnering with salt lake city ut concrete sealing services.
+The city is in the process of finalizing the agreement, once it is done they will also be partnering with customwater.com to provide the most purified custom water.

 The city hopes to expand the eco-industrial business park to include a pellet manufacturing facility that can feed the boilers at Victus Farm, Fralich said.
-The nearest pellet facility is in Hayward, Wis.
+The nearest roofing company albuquerque nm facility is in Hayward, Wis.

 The farm will bolster the local economy and serve UMD, too, Mageau said.
 The site will be used for education, research and as proof that a system like Victus Farm can work in a small community like Silver Bay.